 The Poalei Agudat Yisrael organization was officially founded here, in Warsaw, on May 24, 1922.
 Its founders looked to bring Orthodox Jewish workers together under the flag of Agudat Yisrael, an Orthodox party founded ten years earlier as an alternative to other Jewish political organizations, especially the Zionist political organization.
 In fact, opposition to Zionism was one of Agudat Yisrael’s founding principles.

 The impetus behind the establishment of the Agudat Yisrael Workers movement was the rigorous enforcement of a Polish blue law that forbid work on Sundays and complicated the lives of observant Jews who were proscribed by Jewish law from working on Saturdays.
 Employment of Sabbath-observant workers meant that stores or factories owned by Jews needed to lie dormant two days a week.
-Such inactivity proved economically deleterious to Jewish employers of factories, workshops, and even small businesses who wanted to religiously observe the Sabbathheir businesses on the Sabbath sale or rental agreements with non-Jewish partners.
+Such inactivity proved economically deleterious to Jewish employers.
+Owners of factories, workshops, and even small businesses who wanted to religiously observe the Sabbath were forced to open their businesses on the Sabbath by creating sale or rental agreements with non-Jewish partners.

-various contexts and places throughout the interwar period, summed up the religious workers’ central demand.
-It succinctly communicates the idea that Jewish workers needed to work in factories owned by Jews The phrase Sabbath observant to employ Sabbath .
-That is, Jewish society needed to come together to proclaim Sabbath observance’s importance.
-The fact that this demand was repeatedly made testifies more than anything else to labor leaders’ achieve their goal when few opportunities existed for Jews to work for non-Jewish employers.
+The slogan “The Right to Work for Jews,” deployed in various contexts and places throughout the interwar period, summed up the religious workers’ central demand.
+It succinctly communicates the idea that, in order to properly observe the Sabbath, Jewish workers needed to work in factories owned by Jews.
+The phrase emphasizes the responsibility of Sabbath observant business owners to employ Sabbath observant workers.
+That is, social solidarity to stress Sabbath observance’s importance.
+The fact that this demand was repeatedly made testifies more than anything else to labor leaders’ failure to achieve their goal, at a time when few opportunities existed for Jews to work for non-Jewish employers.

-In addition to the Agudat Yisrael Workers organization’s central effort to gain Jewish workers the right to work for religious Jewish employers, examination of available sources points to four other important goals that the organization’s Polish branches also consistently pursued on the local level:
+In addition to the Agudat Yisrael Workers organization’s central effort to gain Jewish workers the right to work for religious Jewish employers, an examination of available sources points to four other important goals that the organization’s Polish branches also consistently pursued on the local level:

 Recruiting individuals who might have joined the Bund or non-Jewish labor movements to become members of the Agudat Yisrael Workers organization.
 This was something that movement activists referred to as “Saving the Youth.”

-Creati frameworks through which workers could be trained in various professions (the needle trades, shoemaking, carpentry, embroidery, weaving, etc.) with every location providing training in fields in which jobs were available nearby.
+Creating frameworks through which workers could be trained in various professions (the needle trades, shoemaking, carpentry, embroidery, weaving, etc.) with every location providing training in fields in which jobs were available nearby.

-Creati a framework for text-based religious classes that would make it possible for every worker to receive organized instruction tailored to his schedule and possessing content that met his needs.
+Creating a framework for text-based religious classes that would make it possible for every worker to receive organized instruction tailored to his schedule and needs.

-a strong connection between workers movement members and activities undertaken in support of work being done in the Land of Israel.
+Promoting a strong connection between members of the labor movement and constructive efforts being undertaken in the Land of Israel,

-Frequently the branches organized variegated cultural activities, including libraries and reading rooms, lectures, orchestras, choirs, and even amateur theater.
+Frequently the branches organized extensive cultural activities, including libraries and reading rooms, lectures, orchestras, choirs, and even an amateur theater.

-Two thinkers provide a fine principled and theoretical discussion of the workers movement, its goals and its approach in their articles.
-In fact, many people consider Yehudah Leib Orlean (1900-1943) and Isaac Breuer (1883-1946) to be the ones who gave the Agudat Yisrael Workers organization its direction.
+Among the many theoretical and practical discussions of the goals and direction of the workers’ movement, the works of two thinkers stand out.
+In fact, many consider these thinkers, Yehudah Leib Orlean (1900-1943) and Isaac Breuer (1883-1946), to be the ones who gave the Agudat Yisrael Workers organization its direction.

 Besides the educational pamphlets that he wrote in his role as principal of Krakow’s Bais Yaakov Teachers Seminary, Orlean wrote mostly opinion pieces.
-His most important collection of articles on workers questions is For the Satiated and for the Hungry [la-seve‘im vela-re‘evim].
+His most important collection of articles on workers’ questions is For the Satiated and for the Hungry [la-seve‘im vela-re‘evim].
 It first appeared in Warsaw, under the title Tzu Zate un tzu Hungerike, in 1931.